 Teach took Tusculum to a 41-18-5 record over three years that included back-to-back conference championships and back-to-back SAC Coach of the Year awards.
 In 2008, he took them to the Elite Eight, and Tusculum finished the regular season ranked seventh in Division II.

 Prior to taking the reigns at Tusculum, Teach reached extraordinary levels of success at NIAI Auburn University at Montgomery.
 Piling up a 139-12-6 record over seven years, Teach led AUM to three NAIA National Runner-Up finishes, four Final Four appearances and five Elite Eight performances.

 Teach has also spent time coaching at Georgia State, Oglethorpe and Erskine Universities, and has amassed a 375-208-28 overall record as a college head coach.
 Spending ten years coaching women’s soccer, Teach has a 270-141-19 record coaching on the men’s side.

 During his successful career, Teach has been named Conference Coach of the Year nine times.
 He has also received NAIA Region XII Coach of the Year and NAIA South Region Coach of the Year on four occasions, while earning NSCAA Southeast Region Coach of the Year honors in 2008 and NAIA National Coach of the Year accolades in 2000.

-Teach was a four-year starting goalkeeper at King College, where he led the Tornado to an 18-2 mark and an NAIA National Tournament berth in 1984, earning All-America honors.
 He received his Bachelor’s degree in Political Science/History from King in 1986 and was inducted into the school’s Hall of Fame in the spring of 2008.